 You explore.
 And we discuss it later in the article ‘HOW’ under the heading Things to do in Chitkul.

 You start your return journey early morning and reach Delhi by night.
 The trip concludes.
-A few good memories of Delhi to Chitkul trip beautifully captured.
+A few good memories of the Delhi to Chitkul trip were beautifully captured.

 Now, the important…

-How To Travel Delhi To Chitkul By Bus And Drive
+How To Travel from Delhi To Chitkul By Bus And Drive

 Delhi to Chitkul Drive